We’ve updated this list! Find our 70 Updated Customer Care RFP Questions here.

 The 52 RFP questions listed below provide you with a comprehensive guide on how you can structure the RFP and the actual questions you can add to your RFP.
 We segmented the questions into six key sections – Company Overview, Agent Hiring/Training, Contact Center Reporting, Project Management, Technology, and Pricing.
-Consider it an early gift from all of us at Blue Ocean!

 Get to know the history and organization of the vendor.

 1. How long have you been in business?

 2. How many full-time employees do you have?

 3. How many of those employees are contractors, and how many are salaried?

 4. If multilingual is a requirement, what languages does the center currently speak?

 6. How many of your clients or programs operate 24/7?